CoderZonora/Cryptonite_Web/Command injection/command_report.md

 <h2>Scripting Note:</h2>
 Try to output useful error messages if script fails for some reason.
 Check for auth tokens and get them before sending actual request.
-Can set proxy to BURP interceptor ~~so that can record the responses and know if it worked or not~~ or just print the response text in the script.
+Can set proxy to BURP interceptor ~~so that can record the responses and know if it worked or not~~ or just print the response.text in the script.